-Welcome to the Old Station House, once full of fire engines, now a hot property for up to 18 hens just a quick dash from the history, heritage and hubbub of Canterbury town centre.
+Welcome to the Old Station House, once full of fire engines, now a hot property for up to 18 hens, stags or friends just a quick dash from the history, heritage and hubbub of Canterbury town centre.
 This is where you can get all your besties together in a pad bursting with contemporary detail, open-plan living and inside-out flow.

 Canterbury is right there, with the triple prongs of the cathedral, St Augustine’s Abbey and St Martin’s Church piercing the sky.
 If it’s beach weather, you’re minutes from the huge skies and welcoming pebbles of Whitstable, where colourful clapboard beach houses face the whipping waves and you savour the salt in the air.